capitalone/DataProfiler/README.md

 # Profile Options

-Currently, the data profiler may accept several options to toggle on and off features.
+The data profiler accepts several options to toggle on and off features.
 The 8 columns (int options, float options, datetime options, text options, order options, category options, data labeler options) can be enabled or disabled.
-The int options, float options, and text options have statistical properties that can be toggled which are "histogram_and_quantiles", "min", "max", "sum", and "variance."
-Toggle on and off vocabulary in text options with the "vocab" property.
-Toggle on and off float precision in float options with the "precision" property.
-Set the data labeler directory path in the data labeler options with the "data_labeler_dirpath" property.
-Set the max sample size in the data labeler options with the "max_sample_size" property.
+By default, all options are toggled on.
 Below is an example of how to alter these options.
-By default, all options are toggled on.

 ```python
 import json